In This Article

 False ceilings are usually made of POP and gypsum boards.
 Unless there are moulding designs on the ceilings which are done in POP, false ceilings are usually made with gypsum boards.

-False ceiling types #7: Plaster of Paris false ceiling design
+False ceiling type #9: Plaster of Paris false ceiling design

 Also Read: 7 Advantages of Gypsum Ceiling to Convince You to Opt for a Gypsum False Ceiling

-False ceiling types #9: PVC false ceiling design
+False ceiling type #11: PVC false ceiling design

 Wooden false ceilings are expensive but worth all your money.
 They are best for rooms with high ceilings as they reduce the perception of height.
 They can make your large rooms appear cosier and more intimate.
-The reason why wood can achieve this is because wood is easier to notice compared to white ceilings.
-White ceilings do the opposite, they make small rooms appear larger.
+The reason why wood can achieve this is because wood is easier to notice compared to white ceilings, which do the opposite and make small rooms appear larger.

 Marine plywood is the best choice for false ceiling designs that resemble wood.
 Known for its strength, durability and moisture resistance, well-maintained plywood false ceiling designs can last up to 20 years.